minghan/cheatsheet/git.md

 Gitflow
 -------

-Assumes you are using the [gitflow git extensions](https://github.com/nvie/gitflow)
+Assuming you are using the [gitflow git extensions](https://github.com/nvie/gitflow)

     $ git flow feature start <feature_x>
     # The above will create a new branch feature/feature_x